JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 ## Coding a Backpack Class and Objects in Javascript

-Let's jump right into looking at the code that defines a backpack class and another file that creates objects based on this class.
-We will write in javascript for this example.
+Let's jump right into looking at some code that defines a backpack class.
+We are using javascript for this example.

 ### **`backpackClass.js`**